NREL/sparkctl/docs/tutorials/run_python_spark_jobs_spark_connect.md

     $ sparkctl configure
     ```

-4. Optional, inpect the Spark configuration in `./conf`.
+4. Optional, inspect the Spark configuration in `./conf`.

 5. Start the cluster.